 They soon learned that urban IPM must deal with very complex social systems, with different situations and needs.

-The PSU group had to understand how the Hispanic community is organized, and address critical cultural and trust issues—not only the language.
+The Penn State group had to understand how the Hispanic community is organized, and address critical cultural and trust issues—not only the language.
 Much of their work is focused on developing and promoting culturally-effective IPM outreach and education.
 Creating partnerships across the community and with other institutions such as Rutgers University has been a key part of this process.